aaronbembenek/making-formulog-fast/artifact/README.md

 ```

 This command will create a file `stats.txt` with the statistics (about speedups, memory usage, etc.) we cite in the paper (we explicitly note where we have drawn statistics for Table 1).
-It will also populate a `figures` directory with the figures we use in the paper.
+It will also populate a `figures/` directory with the figures we use in the paper.
 To view these figures, you will need to retrieve the directory from the server and open it on your local machine.
 First, in the `phase2-results/` directory on the server, archive the directory: